 The incidence of the Kell (anti-K1) antibody has been increasing in the United States.
 Kell has surpassed anti-RhD as the leading antibody associated with HDFN in many countries where anti-D immunoglobulin is routinely used.
 Kell alloimmunization is often caused by prior transfusion because Kell compatibility was not considered during cross-matching blood.

-Fetal ultrasound evaluation of the middle cerebral artery peak systolic velocity (MCA-PSV) should be the primary method of diagnosis and management of fetal anemia.
-The use of delta optical density 450 (ΔOD450) to detect fetal anemia is primarily of historic interest and no longer routinely used except in rare circumstances.
+The use of delta optical density 450 (ΔOD450) to detect fetal anemia is primarily of historic interest and used only in rare circumstances.

 American College of Obstetricians and Gynecologists, ACOG Practice Bulletin No. 192: Management of Alloimmunization During Pregnancy.
 Obstet Gynecol.
 2018 Mar;131(3):e82-e90. doi: 10.1097/AOG.0000000000002528.